[Analysis] Macron on Western boots in Ukraine: What he really meant

 Macron on Western boots in Ukraine: What he really meant

-Macron's tabu-shattering words on Western troops in Ukraine likely meant more special forces on the ground, but also a new alarm-call on the Russia threat.
+French president Emmanuel Macron's tabu-shattering words on Western troops in Ukraine likely meant more special forces on the ground, but were also a new alarm-call on Russia's growing threat.

-Macron said in Paris after a symposium late on Monday (25 February) "nothing should be excluded" when asked by the press if Western troops might go to Ukraine to help fight Russia.
+Macron said in Paris after a mini-summit late on Monday (26 February) "nothing should be excluded" when asked by the press if Western troops might go to Ukraine to help fight Russia.

 Join EUobserver today